ruslan-korneev/cv/README.md

 ## Experience
-### Python Backend Developer
+### Python Backend Developer at Vision Systems
+- 05/2023 - currently working there
-- Kortechs
+- Belgrade, Serbia

+### Python Backend Developer at Kortechs
 - 04/2022 - 04/2023
-- Belgrade , Serbia
+- Belgrade, Serbia

 > - Was building an Altaport project from scratch.
 This is web-application, Reservation system for pilots operators and heliport/airport managers.
 Stack: Django REST, Postgres, Redis, Celery, React-Typescript.
 Made an integrations with TimeKit, SendGrid(Twillio), Stripe and other systems.
 > - Built a SlackBot to control a GitLab's projects/repositories, monitoring ci/cd pipelines via slack, notifications, e.t.c.

-### Python Backend Developer
+### Python Backend Developer at Corpberry
-- Corpberry
 - 09/2021 - 04/2022
-- Rostov-on-Don , Russia
+- Rostov-on-Don, Russia

 > - Scraping and Parsing using Python(requests, beautifulsoup4, pandas, boto3), AWS-S3, Google Sheets
 > - Scripts to parse a large sources using a regex and python, save to db and output using Django Templates.